 ~ Sit so you are on the fringes of the group.
 This allows you to overhear the conversations without butting in.
 Remember, this is a group of locals.
 However, you want to be close enough to not isolate yourself from them.

 ~ If it is a place where the locals serve themselves coffee, make a point to get up and get another cup and then be sure to offer the others a refill.
 This not only shows that you are polite, but also can help to break down barriers.

-I assume you could find out about many more work opportunities if you would let it be known you were looking for work.
-You might try asking them directly or simply discussing your desire to find a job with your breakfast partner.
-We haven’t tried this, as we are already turning down offers.
+Logically, you could find out about many more work opportunities if you would let it be known you were looking for work.
+Ask directly.
+Or, simply discuss with your breakfast partner your desire to find a job -- people will overhear.

 If you are looking for work in a small community, check out the hometown cafes where the locals congregate.
 In addition to a hearty breakfast and a hot cup of coffee, you just might get yourself a job offer.

 To read the first part of this article on going to the local cafe to find a job, click here.